capawesome-team/capacitor-firebase/packages/analytics/BREAKING.md

 ### Variables

-- `firebaseAnalyticsVersion` variable has been updated to `20.5.1`.
+- On Android, the `firebaseAnalyticsVersion` variable has been updated to `20.5.1`.

 ## Version 5.x.x